CenturionLC/Malaria-analysis/README.md

 ```bash
     python3 main.py
 ```

+Please be patient when running the main.py for the first time, as it will extract all data from the datasets, merge and amend them together as well as perform some pre-processing on the data.

 You may ignore the warnings regarding corrupt JPEG's, this comes from the dataset, due to the images being taken with a specific device.
 It will not affect the training of the model.